Chechu Meneses

-Jesús María Meneses Sabater (born 4 January 1995), known as Chechu Meneses, is a Spanish professional footballer who plays as a centre-back for Super League club Malut United.
+Jesús María Meneses Sabater (born 4 January 1995), known as Chechu Meneses, is a Spanish professional footballer who plays as a centre-back.

 Club career

 He began his career at clubs based in the Balearic Islands, in the youth category he played for teams such as CD San Francisco and eventually for Mallorca's U19 team in División de Honor Juvenil de Fútbol.

 At the end of his formative years, in the 2014/2015 season, he joined Atlético Madrid C in the Tercera División and the following season he joined SD Formentera, where he finished second in the league and played in the play-offs. and promotion to Segunda División B and reached the second round of the Copa del Rey.

 In the following season, he joined Numancia B of the Tercera División, he stayed with the team for one year, and in the 2017–18 season he joined Extremadura.
 Until the winter window transfer, he signed for Peña Deportiva of Segunda División B until the end of the season.
 Ahead of the 2018-19 season, he joined Amorebieta also in the Segunda División B. In January 2019, Meneses signed for Compostela.